Wicked Tinkers: History

 The band has evolved over the years.
 Keith Jones joined the band in 2000, playing snare drum and hand percussion.
 Keith is endorsed by Vic Firth drum sticks and many others.
+Keith Jones officially left the band in 2022.

 In 2009, CJ Henderson replaced Jay Atwood on didgeridoo.
 Prior to becoming part of the band, CJ was a fan of the Wicked Tinkers and started learning didgeridoo because of the group.
 He was eventually invited to join the band.
 He also plays the Bronze Age Irish Horn.

 Founding Member Warren Casey retired from the band in 2013, with the Reverend Dr. Tiki King taking his place.
 He was previously the Wicked Tinker's sound technician.
 Tiki King is an artist, founder of Ukuleles of Felton and a ukulele luthier.
+Tiki King and Aaron met in Santa Cruz in the late 1980s and played together originally in punk bands.